mathieu-benoit/acm-workshop/content/onlineboutique/create-memorystore.md

 ![Platform Admin](/images/platform-admin.png)
 _{{< param description >}}_

 In this section, you will create a Memorystore (redis) instance for the Online Boutique's `cartservice` app to connect to.
-We will also create a second Memorystore (redis) with TLS enabled.
+We will also create a second Memorystore (redis) with TLS enabled which will be leveraged in another section.

 Initialize variables:
 ```Bash